 By the way, if you’re still questioning if your school is a business or not, this exercise should remove all doubt that it is (in addition to being a ministry and being a school, too)!

 If you add 3% of $4,500 ($135) to the $4,500 of tuition, your school’s tuition now becomes $4,635.
 That’s advantageous for a couple of reasons.
 First, if you offer a payment plan of 10 months, any parent can do “10 math” in their mind, and calculate their monthly tuition payment to be $450.
 If you offer a 9 month payment plan, $4,500 is easily divisible by 9 to the tune of $500 per month. $4,635 makes mental math a little more difficult to do, and keeps the conversation focused on the educational environment, rather than on the parents’ wallet.
 You’ll hear more about those advantages in an upcoming article.

 With your tuition now at $4,635, you can offer parents a little more than a 2.9% incentive by giving them $135 if they pay in full, before the school year starts, and pay with a check or a direct debit from a savings or checking account.
-If they pay over time, or if they pay in full with a credit card, there is no percentage provided, and the 2.75% fee from the credit card company is already budgeted for.
+If they pay over time, or if they pay in full with a credit card, there is no percentage provided, and the fee from the credit card usage (as long as it’s less than that incentive rate shown above) is already budgeted for.

 Today’s parents like incentives.
-If you can offer them a cash incentive, and their credit card provider can offer them the perks of membership, then you can create a more positive revenue environment in your school than what would result by telling a parent they can’t use their credit cards, and then hoping to make up the revenue from another source – like yet another fundraiser – to balance the budget.
+It has a positive connotation, where the word “discount” has a negative one.
+If you can offer them a cash incentive, and their credit card provider can offer them the perks of membership, then you can create a more positive revenue environment in your school than what would result by telling a parent they can’t use their credit cards, and then hoping to make up the revenue from another source – such as another fundraiser – to balance the budget.